The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Panic disorder is a term used to classify those who frequently experience panic attacks.

-Often, these panic attacks would occur in some of the most mundane situations, such as going to the mall or getting a hair cut.
+Often, these panic attacks occurred in the most mundane situations, such as going to the mall or getting a haircut.

-Some times, just leaving the house would work me into a panic.
+Sometimes, just leaving the house would put me in a panic.

-So what are some factors that can increase the likelihood of someone developing a panic disorder?
+So, what are some factors that can increase the likelihood of developing a panic disorder?

 These risk factors do not mean you are doomed to anxiety or panic attacks.
 They are simply markers that may increase your susceptibility to panic attacks.